-I M P O R T A N You may choose to get care from a PPO or a non-PPO provider if you live in the PPO area and from an Out-of-Network area provider if you do not live in the PPO area.
+You may choose to get care from a PPO or a non-PPO provider if you live in the PPO Network Area and from an Out-of-Network area provider if you do not live in the PPO Network Area.
 When you receive any care, you must get our approval for services and follow a treatment plan we approve.
 If you do, cost sharing and limitations for PPO and Out-of-Network area mental health and substance abuse benefits will be no greater than for similar benefits for other illnesses and conditions.

-Here are some important things to keep in mind about these benefits:
+Important things to keep in mind about these benefits:

 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible or, for facility care, the inpatient copayment applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
-PPO benefits apply only when you use a PPO provider and reside in a Network area or when you reside outside the United States.
-When no PPO provider is available in a Network area, non-PPO benefits apply.
+PPO benefits apply only when you use a PPO provider and reside in a PPO Network Area or when you reside outside the United States.
+When no PPO provider is available in a PPO Network Area, non-PPO benefits apply.
 When you reside Out-of-Network, Out-of-Network benefits apply.
 When you reside in the PPO Network Area or reside outside the United States and use a provider outside the United States, all covered providers are paid at the PPO coinsurance rate. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - YOU MUST GET PRECERTIFICATION/PREAUTHORIZATION OF THESE SERVICES.
 The Plan will reduce your benefits if you fail to get precertification/preauthorization for these services.
-See the precertification information shown in Section 3 and the instructions after the benefits descriptions below (pages 47, 48 and 50). - PPO and providers outside the United States mental health and substance abuse benefits are below and on pages 46 and 47, non-PPO benefits begin on page 47 and Out-of-Network benefits begin on page 49.
+See the precertification information shown in Section 3 and the instructions after the benefits descriptions on pages 48, 50 and 51. - PPO and providers outside the United States mental health and substance abuse benefits are below and on pages 47 and 48, non-PPO benefits begin on page 48 and Out-of-Network benefits begin on page 50.